macnick/startover_sample_app/README.md

 # Ruby on Rails Tutorial sample application (take 2)

-This is the sample application for
+This is the sample application from
 [_Ruby on Rails Tutorial:
 Learn Web Development with Rails_](https://www.railstutorial.org/) by [Michael Hartl](http://www.michaelhartl.com/).